mahadevans87/mockatron/README.md

 # Mockatron

 Mockatron is a simple tool that helps front-end developers and testers setup a quick Mock HTTP API Server without having to write any backend code.

 By defining a simple set of configuration rules, you can stand up a mock HTTP server that can return static as well as dynamic response data.

+- Configure API Routes by defining constraints
+- JSON style configuration for requests and responses
+- Handlebars style templating to support generation of responses from templates.
+Support for static responses are also available.
+- Enable Proxying to mock only specific routes and redirect others to your actual web server.

 # Install